openstreams/wflow/doc/index.rst

 framework includes the basic maps (dem, landuse, soil etc) and the hydrological routing via the kinematic wave.
-The Python class framework also exposes the models as an API and is based on the PCRaster/Python version 4.0 Beta (www.pcraster.eu).
+The Python class framework also exposes the models as an API and is based on the PCRaster/Python version 4.2+ (www.pcraster.eu).

 The wflow\_sbm model maximises the use of available spatial data.
 Soil depth, for example, is estimated from the DEM using a topographic wetness index .
-The model is derived from the :cite:`1987:nelson` model that has been applied in various countries, most notably in Central America.
+The model is derived from the CQflow model (Köhler et al., 2006) that has been applied in various countries, most notably in Central America.
 The wflow\_hbv model is derived from the HBV-96 model but does not include the routing functions, instead it uses the same kinematic wave routine as the wflow\_sbm  model to route the water downstream.

-The models are programmed python using the pcraster python extension.
+The models are programmed in Python using the PCRaster Python extension.
 As such, the structure of the model is transparent, can be changed by other modellers easily, and the system allows for rapid development.
-In order to run the model both PCRaster 4.* and Python 2.7 are needed.
+In order to run the model both PCRaster 4.2+ and Python 3.6 are needed.
 At the moment only 64 bit versions are supported.

 .. toctree::
    :hidden: